Kerzers/kns/README.md

 - Add list of courses in the database by this command: cat add_courses | sudo mysql

 ## Usage
-1. Run the Flask application: `python app.py`.
-2. Access the backend API endpoints for the House of Wisdom website.
+1. Access the backend API endpoints for the House of Wisdom website by using the routes if you want to tested locally.

 ## Contributors
 - Ahlame Ahra - linkedin.com/in/ahlame-ahra-8a5b4695